mchatter10/TrustButVerify/Security/Security_Assessment_Prompting.md

 {[security_features]}
 The response should be in table format with columns for security feature and guidance."
 ```
-Security Feature Guidance table can be saved as a csv or txt file.
-In this example, the table
+Security Feature Guidance table can be saved as a csv or txt file such as "Extracted_Guidance.csv"

 ## Step 2: Security Assessment